AVOCADO BROWNIES (TRUST ME)

 WHAT PAN SHOULD I USE TO BAKE THESE BROWNIES?

-I love the Brownie Pan I got off Amazon a few years back.
+I use a brownie pan that I got off Amazon a few years back.
 It’s easy to use and produces perfectly cooked, uniform brownies every single time.
 However, if you don’t have one, don’t sweat.
 Use an 8-inch by 12-inch or 9-inch by 13-inch rectangular pan.
 For slightly thicker brownies, you can use an 8-inch square pan.
 SIDE NOTE: Light-coloured or shiny metal baking pans cook more evenly as opposed to dark pans or non-metal pans like glass.
 So, if that’s all you have on hand, just keep a closer eye on the brownies as they bake starting at the 35 minute mark.
 Keep checking every 5 minutes after that, until they are done.

 HOW DO I KNOW WHEN THE BROWNIES ARE DONE?